-1. Life’s too short to eat boring food.
+1. life’s too short for boring food.

 First things first.
 I love to eat.
 That’s why flavor is always my top priority.
 I stand for the liberal use of herbs, spices, salt, oil, and heat.
 I also like to feel satisfied, so most of my recipes are made up of a balanced mix of nutrients—I don’t hold back on carbs or fat.